PPC reporting can offer more insights than you’d first expect…

-Not many people are aware of the opportunities provided by PPC reporting, therefore, we have created a list of reporting tips and 5 strategies to help your business.
+Not many people are aware of the opportunities provided by pay-per-click reporting, therefore, we have created a list of reporting tips and 5 strategies to help your business.

 A PPC report is exactly as the name implies – a report that summarises the results of your PPC campaigns.
-The report is curated by looking at key metrics from your campaigns, such as CPC (Cost Per Click), CTR (Click Through Rate) and CPA (Cost Per Acquisition).
+Pulling data from platforms like Facebook Ads, Google Ads etc., the report is curated by looking at key metrics from your campaigns, such as CPC (Cost Per Click), CTR (Click Through Rate) and CPA (Cost Per Acquisition).
 When you examine these metrics, you can find out whether you’re meeting your goals and, if not, what needs improving.

-A PPC report should be well structured and contain the correct metrics for marketers to see tangible data.
+PPC reports should be well-structured and contain the correct metrics for marketers to see tangible data.
 When referring to the structure of a PPC report, you should break things down to a granular level.
 This can help to make large amounts of data more digestible.

 The report should tie in with your overall business objectives.

-We briefly mentioned some of the key metrics that should feature in a PPC report.
-Below, we’ve expanded on this to highlight the key metrics to include in order to get the most out of your PPC report:
+We briefly mentioned some of the key metrics that should feature in a PPC performance report.
+Below, we’ve expanded on this to highlight the key metrics to include in order to get the most out of your PPC reports: